aiven/terraform-mgmt-sample/README.md

 # Managing your Aiven infrastructure with Terraform
-This code sample sets up an open source data infrastructure on the Aiven platform using Terraform, consisting of a PostgreSQL instance sending metrics to InfluxDB, which can be visualized with Grafana.
+This code sample sets up an open source data infrastructure on the Aiven platform using Terraform, consisting of a PostgreSQL® instance sending metrics to InfluxDB®, which can be visualized with Grafana®.

 Read more about this setup on the [Managing your Aiven infrastructure with Terraform]() article.